 This was the last day of a two-week period with unseasonably cold weather.
 The average high/low of 32°/21° was ten degrees below average.
 Eight of the days had highs that were 32° or colder.
 And there were snowfalls of seven inches and six inches.

-A snowfall of 2.7" during the afternoon was produced from 0.15" of liquid, which was the most to fall during what would be the driest December on record (0.25" of precipitation).
-Today's amount was the most to fall in nearly five weeks (since 11/20, when 0.37" of rain/snow fell).
+A snowfall of 2.7" during the afternoon was produced from 0.15" of liquid, which was the greatest daily amount during what would be the driest December on record (0.25" of precipitation).
+Today's amount was also the most to fall in nearly five weeks (since 11/20, when 0.37" of rain/snow fell).

 Snow that began late in the afternoon yesterday continued thru 9 AM today, adding 10.3" to yesterday's 3.4", for a total accumulation of 13.7".
 (By contrast, LaGuardia Airport picked up just 5.6".)
 Snow fell heaviest between 1-6 AM when six inches accumulated.
 The day's temperatures were well below average, with a high/low of 28°/17°.